top of page

 Treatment options

-The current best available treatment for wet AMD is an injection of medication into the eye.
-The medications currently used are Avastin, Lucentis, and Eylea.
-Studies have shown all three drugs stop the choriodal neovascular membrane from growing and prevent swelling in the retina.
-There is up to a 40% chance of improving the vision in a patient who has lost vision by giving these medications.
+Anti-VEGF medicine blocks VEGF protein, which reduces abnormal blood vessels that bleed and damage the retina.
+This medicine slows or stops damage from the abnormal blood vessels and slows down vision loss.
+Sometimes it can even improve vision.
 Often these medications must be given every 4 to 6 weeks for an extended period of time.
 Many studies have shown that once the medications are stopped, the vision loss will continue.
-The National Eye Institute of Health evaluated Lucentis vs. Avastin in a study called the Comparison of Age-related Macular Degeneration Treatment Trials (CATT).
-The 2 year results were published in summer of 2012 in journal of Ophthalmology which showed Avastin is equivalent to Lucentis in the treatment of wet AMD through two years when using similar dosing regimens.
 The study also showed that regularly scheduled monthly dosing produced more vision gain than as-needed regimen of treatment for both drugs.
 Currently, injections of these medications into the eye must be continued at regular intervals to prevent patients from losing vision.

 Treatment options